Manual Import

 Section titled “Step 1: Select a Directory”Enter or browse to a directory containing audiobook folders.
 The directory should have subfolders for each book (e.g., organized as Author/Title or similar).

-Click the folder icon to open the directory browser, which lets you navigate the filesystem visually.
+Click the Browse button to open the directory browser, which lets you navigate the filesystem visually.
+The browser also offers Favorite Folders and Recent Folders lists so you can quickly return to directories you use often.

 Step 2: Scan and Review